LCD Screen Quick Start Guide - iPhone, iPad, Samsung +

-Test the LCD / Digitizer BEFORE Installing in Device
+Test the LCD / Digitizer Screen BEFORE installing/closing up device

 Steps to follow: